 |Edit||Edit your custom palette.
 This may affect your favorite spots using it.|

 |Share||Share your custom palette.|

 |Clone||Create a new custom palette by cloning the definition of the selected one.|

 |Delete||Delete the custom palette.
 Your favorite spots using this palette will be changed to use a default one.|

-Use the brush button to show the paint modes list with the currently used one selected.
+Use the brush button to show the list of available paint modes with the currently used one selected.

 Use tabs to switch between built-in paint modes and your custom ones.
 Tap a paint mode to choose it.
 The app will restart rendering the image.

 You may adjust paint mode parameters using the scrollbar.